Simon Paisley Day

 Simon Paisley Day (born 13 April 1967), also credited as Simon Day, is an English stage and screen actor.
-His most recent work includes Timon of Athens (2008), Entertaining Mr Sloane (2009), Private Lives (2010), Twelfth Night (National Theatre, 2011), The Taming of the Shrew (Shakespeare's Globe, 2012) and portraying Sir Cosmo Duff Gordon in the 2012 ITV period drama Titanic.

 Early life

 Paisley Day was born in Gillingham, Kent.
 He read Drama and American Literature at the University of East Anglia in Norwich, England.
 Afterwards, Paisley Day undertook training at Bristol Old Vic for two years before embarking on a career as an actor.

 Career

 Paisley is a well-established theatre actor and has performed in plays such as The Taming of the Shrew, Hamlet, The Crucible and Troilus and Cressida.
 His television credits include Sherlock, Being Human, Midsomer Murders Doctor Who and Spartacus.
 His big-screen credits include The Eagle of the Ninth, The Queen of Sheba's Pearls and Churchill: The Hollywood Years.

+His most recent work includes Timon of Athens (2008), Entertaining Mr Sloane (2009), Private Lives (2010), Twelfth Night (National Theatre, 2011), The Taming of the Shrew (Shakespeare's Globe, 2012) and portraying Sir Cosmo Duff Gordon in the 2012 ITV period drama Titanic.